Why we built Autotune

 Customer journey optimization

 GTM teams use Autotune to optimize the customer journey by tailoring Signals and Signal Strength based on Autotune recommendations.
 This streamlines the conversion path between product tiers and helps you understand what the best users are doing and why they convert better.

 ML-driven PQA alerting

 Sales teams use Autotune to power proactive notifications for high leverage accounts (PQAs).
 Alerts can be surfaced directly in Slack each day or in the Feed based on the recommended Signals from the Autotune model.
-This gives reps a real-time stream of the Signals in their territory that they should take action on, powered by ML.
+This gives reps a real-time stream of high-leverage Signals in their territory with the context to take action compared previously using black-box PQLs.